Share this

 So you've decided to extend.
 Now comes the question nobody gives you a straight answer to.

-What follows is an honest breakdown of what a house extension in London actually costs in 2026, what drives those costs up or down, and how to think about the investment before you speak to anyone.
+What follows is an honest breakdown of what a house extension in London actually costs in 2026: what drives those costs up or down, when you may not need planning permission at all, and how to think about the investment before you speak to anyone.

 A rear extension to a Victorian terrace in London - a glazed pavilion with sculpted timber arches opening the house fully to the garden.
 Projects of this ambition and specification sit at the higher end of the cost ranges explored in this guide.